Centiq/sap-hana/documentation/ansible/system-design-deployment.md

 This document will contain high-level instructions for designing a SAP System, obtaining the installation media and configuration files, generating files required for an automated deployment, and installing the SAP system.

-At the current time, the document is aimed at users with experience with deploying SAP systems, and with familiarty and access to tools like SAP Launchpad, Maintenance Planner, and Download Manager.
+At the current time, the document is aimed at users with experience with deploying SAP systems, and with familiarity and access to tools like SAP Launchpad, Maintenance Planner, and Download Manager.
 Users are also expected to have familiarity with Azure deployments and the Azure Portal.

-This process happens in 3 phases, with Azure Infrastruture Provisioning following a separate process:
+This process happens in 3 phases, with Azure Infrastructure Provisioning following a separate process:

 1. Installation Media and Configuration File Acquisition
-   - This phase can does not depend on any Azure resources, and can happen before or after the provisioning of the SAP Azure Infrastructure.
+   - This phase does not depend on any Azure resources, and can happen before or after the provisioning of the SAP Azure Infrastructure.
 1. Installation Media Preparation and Configuration File Preparation
    - This and the following phase can only happen once the SAP Azure Infrastructure has been deployed.
 1. Installation of SAP System on Target VMs